gr8manbir/Manbir_den/Self_Driving_Car/Car_RoadLanes/CarND-LaneLines-P1/writeup.md

 ![Another one][image7]

 2. Next step was to apply the above pipeline to a video stream.
 A video stream is nothing but a stream of images.
 In the above pipeline, the following modification was needed

 	a.
 After the first image has been displayed with the lanes detected, save it globally.
 	b.
 In subsequent images, do a smoothening by taking 80% of the old image and 20% of the new image
 	c.
 Repeat the above till the entire stream has been processed.

 Below is the result of the above exercise being applied to detect lanes in a video.
 Clicking on below will open a new window.
-Click on "View Raw" after that to download and play video.
+Click on "View Raw" after thatto download and play video.

 ![Straight Lanes](./test_videos_output/solidYellowLeft.mp4)